AengusMcGuinness/KREPE/README.md

 routes that start at the place where the last one ends, and finding a way to your destination.

+Another kind of graph that is useful is a bar graph.
+Bar graphs show how many times a specific k-mer appears.
+They can be used to determine the quality of reads and determine what type of organism is being seen.

+Dendrograms can be used to compare any number of organisms to each other and see how genetically far apart they are.
+They have a vertical line from the bottom left to the top right that demonstrates samples intersecting with themselves, and the rest of the squares show intersections between different samples.
+Venn diagrams are another way to demonstrate the overlap of organisms.

+Our program calculates Jaccard similarity (which is basically the amount that things have overlapping, 1.00 being completely the same and 0.00 being completely dissimilar) and uses it for the dendrograms and the venn diagrams.

 ## DESCRIPTION: